eastmallingresearch/Shotgun_metagenomics/Binning/README.md

 ### Correct counts with DiTASiC
 Something goes here...
-It does - DisTASic is not going to work with Kaiju.
+It does - DiTASic is not going to work with Kaiju.
 But I may be able to adapt the model they use to apply to a protein database - won't be easy though.
+In fact it is full of problems, giving up on the idea for now

-This step is necessary to get accurate abundance
+Will assign multimapping reads based on the proportion of uniqueliy mapped reads per taxon.

 Will need counts for all taxon entries, and which are multi hits.
 ```shell